OSharpe001/portfolio_remake/README.md

 2. **Make my Featured Projects section a slideshow-like format.**

 3. **Change my profile picture into a button that will bring users to the "About Me" page.**

-4. **Fix the project pictures' buttons so that they will bring me to a fleshed-out Project Details page for each particular project.**